Endometriosis: the undetected gynaecological condition

 The cause of endometriosis is still not fully understood by scientists.
 A common explanation is that during your period, some menstrual blood flows back along the Fallopian tubes into the abdomen.

-The illness is now assumed to be hereditary.
-Statistically, women with the following characteristics are most often affected:
+Statistically, women with the following characteristics often suffer from endometriosis:

 • Early first period